Rajpratik71/zfs_wiki/Debian-Stretch-Root-on-ZFS.md

 ## Step 1: Prepare The Install Environment

 1.1  Boot the Debian GNU/Linux Live CD.
-Login with the username `user` and password `live`.
+If prompted, login with the username `user` and password `live`.

 1.2  Optional: Install and start the OpenSSH server in the Live CD environment: